Third-Party Data Breaches: What You Need to Know

 SolarWinds

-The SolarWinds supply chain breach, first reported in December of 2020, impacted over 18,000 users of its Orion network management product.
-The SolarWinds supply chain breach continues to wreak havoc on Orion customers around the world, as they continue to identify and mitigate its risks.
+The SolarWinds supply chain breach, first reported in December 2020, impacted over 18,000 users of its Orion network management product.
+The SolarWinds supply chain breach continues to wreak havoc on Orion customers around the world as they continue to identify and mitigate its risks.
 The list of impacted companies includes major US government agencies and firms:

 • Department of Energy